flimflam-austin/hugo-cms-test/content/quick_reads/20210112-iran-january-2021/index.md

       * Iran’s nuclear announcement comes a year after America targeted and killed a high-profile Iranian general.

       * Dec.
-20: Iranian-backed militia attacked the U.S. embassy in Baghdad:
-      _“While this 21 rocket attack caused no U.S. injuries or casualties, the attack did damage buildings in the U.S. Embassy compound, and was clearly NOT intended to avoid casualties.”
+20: Iranian-backed militia attacked the U.S. embassy in Baghdad:_“While this 21 rocket attack caused no U.S. injuries or casualties, the attack did damage buildings in the U.S. Embassy compound, and was clearly NOT intended to avoid casualties.”
 U.S. CentCom_
     _key: b26b237d07b9
   - order: 4
+    useCheckmark: false
     body: >-
       > “No one should doubt the resolve of the United States of America.”